Brutus (Canadian band): Background

 The original band consisted of Walter Zwolinski (then billed as "Wally Soul") as vocalist, Tom Wilson as bassist, Michael Magann on trumpet, Lance Wright on drums, Eldon "Sonny" Wingay on guitar, and Bill Robb on sax and trombone.
 They were the openers for popular Canadian and American acts that were touring Canada, such as The Guess Who and for Chicago at the University of Waterloo.Their 1970 single "Funky Roller Skates" made it to #7 on RPM's list of Canadian Content songs receiving airplay, although the track did not cross over into the top 100.
 They were sometimes billed as Brutus and the Assassins (a nod to another Toronto group, Little Caesar and the Consuls).

 Career

 Brutus was booked to appear at the "Freak Out" festival, which was a 72-hour event that ran on the Labor Day period from August 29 to September 1, held at Rock Hill, 16 miles north of Orangeville.
-Other acts booked to appear were The Brass Union, Rhinoceros, Lighthouse, Motherlode, The Guess Who and Buckstone Hardware etc..
+Other acts booked to appear were The Brass Union, Rhinoceros, Lighthouse, Motherlode, The Guess Who, and Buckstone Hardware, among others.

-Along with Rotary Connection, The Poor Souls and Chimo!, they were booked to appear at the Midsummer Night's Rock Fest which ran from Fri Jun 26, 1970 - Sun Jul 05, 1970 in Michigan.
+Along with Rotary Connection, The Poor Souls and Chimo!, they were booked to appear at the Midsummer Night's Rock Fest which ran from June 26, 1970 – July 5, 1970 in Michigan.